pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/10_commands_pipelines.md

   -d '{"name": "someValue"}'
 ```

-#### Single Command with File Upload
+#### With Multipart Body

-In case you would like to execute a single Command with one or more files uploaded and provided in the body, you can use these settings:
+In case you would like to execute a single Command with multiple parts (files) uploaded and provided in the body, you can use these settings:

 Setting | Description
 -- | --
 Endpoint: | `/api/v3/command/{command.name}?param1=value1&param2=value2`
 HTTP Method: | `POST`
 Request params: | Become the params of the command.
-Request body: |  Contains HTTP multipart sections as described by the IETF specification: https://www.ietf.org/rfc/rfc2388.txt.
+Request body: |  Contains HTTP multipart sections with parameter name `file` as described by the IETF specification: https://www.ietf.org/rfc/rfc2388.txt.
 All parts will be treated as file attachments and will be converted to a [content collection](guides/contentobject#collection) which in term is then provided as body to the command.
 Content-Type: | `multipart/form-data`

 ### Pipeline YAML